jackericson98/vorpy/README.md

 Each launcher uses the checkout's `.venv` when one exists.
 On Windows, the launcher creates `.venv` and installs the GUI dependencies automatically on its first run; it displays progress while this completes.
+It then launches without a terminal window and shows a splash while the 3D stack loads.

 On GNOME-based Linux desktops, a newly cloned `.desktop` file may need to be trusted once before it can be opened by double-clicking: